pixelprotest/cozy-manager/README.md

 - change the model base
 - remove the model from the collection

-### Granular Control with Multiple Flags
+### More Control with Multiple Flags
 Some of the commands accept passing in both `--model-type` and `--model-base` to get more granular control e.g.

+`cozy list loaded --model-type lora --model-base flux` to list all the local flux loras

 `cozy unload --model-type lora --model-base flux` to unload all the flux loras in your collection

 `cozy reload --model-type lora --model-base flux` to reload all the flux loras

-`cozy list loaded --model-type lora --model-base flux` to list all the local flux loras